zakhap/uni-v4-template/src/lib/uniswap-v4/API_GUIDE.md

 # Uniswap V4 Library - Complete API Guide

-A comprehensive guide to using the Uniswap V4 library for seamless DEX integration on Base network.
+A comprehensive guide to using the Uniswap V4 library for ETH/USDC trading on Base network.

 ## Table of Contents